seanbutler/3DWebTechCourse/_worksheets/06-InsideMeshes.markdown

 If you are unsure why this code achieves this then consult the PlaneGeometry instructions on Mr.Doob's website.
 Read the descriptions of the parameters for the PlaneGeometry constructor.

 ## Exercises

+- Can you add a little vertical offset into the vertices so that the landscape is uneven?

-Perhaps you have a road running down the centre of your landscape?
+- Perhaps you have a road running down the centre of your landscape?
 Can you use loops and other algebra to make patterns in the landscape?

-Perhaps you have a river running down the centre of your landscape.
+- Perhaps you have a river running down the centre of your landscape.
 Can you use sin or cos to make it weave?

-Can you add a little vertical offset into the vertices so that the landscape is uneven?